What Is FSBO? And Is It A Good Idea?

-Many people are deceived into thinking that they can save money and sell their house easily on their own thanks to FSBO websites.
+Many people think they can save money and sell their house easily on their own thanks to FSBO websites.
 FSBO stands for “For Sale By Owner,” and these websites help you list your house for sale on your own instead of listing through an agent.
-After your home gets listed on their site, people will contact you, see your house and sometimes you’ll find a buyer.
+Your home will get listed on, people will contact you, see your house and you’ll find a buyer.

 Sounds simple, right?

 The benefit is that you’d save money on the real estate agent commissions from the sale of your home.
 This saving could be up to 6% and quite substantial, depending on the property’s value.

 So why do most people still hire real estate agents rather than sell the house themselves?
 The answer is that selling a home is complicated, and there are numerous responsibilities involved.